 - Red blotches on exposed skin

 - Rubbing face, ears and paws

-Lastly, many advocates of a grain-free diet argue their case that grains were not in the diet of dogs’ ancestors (wolves) and therefore couldn’t possibly be in their natural diet now.
-Furthermore, if dogs were in the wild that it would be almost impossible for them to find and consume grains and would instead eat raw meat, fish and perhaps some vegetables.
+Lastly, many advocates of a grain-free diet argue that grains were not in the diet of dogs’ ancestors (wolves) and, therefore, couldn’t possibly be in their natural diet now.
+Furthermore, if dogs were in the wild, it would be almost impossible to find and consume grains, and they would instead eat raw meat, fish and perhaps some vegetables.

-Yes and no. If your dog has an intolerance or food allergies to grains then grain free dog food would make great wonders to their health at meal times.
-However, if your dog does not have any problems digesting grain then we would agree with Dr. Donna Solomon that “some dogs do benefit from grain-free diets but definitely not to the magnitude the pet food industry would lead you to believe.”
+If your dog has an intolerance or food allergies to grains, then grain-free dog food would greatly wonders their health at meal times.
+However, if your dog does not have any problems digesting grain, we would agree with Dr Donna Solomon that “some dogs do benefit from grain-free diets but not to the magnitude the pet food industry would lead you to believe.”

-Most dog food experts would lay claim to the bad rep grains have to the 2007 Melamine Pet Food Recall scandal.
+Most dog food experts would claim the bad rep grains have to the 2007 Melamine Pet Food Recall scandal.
 However, the findings of this scandal were that the food was contaminated with industrial chemicals and the brands were artificially inflating protein levels which led to kidney damage and death.
-On top of this, dust mites infestations which surface when dog food is left in storage for too long caused genuine allergies but the blame went on grains instead.
+On top of this, dust mites infestations which surface when dog food is left in storage for too long, caused genuine allergies, but the blame went on grains instead.